 |Remedies||Masters level law elective (15cp)||Masters level law elective (15cp)||Masters level law elective (15cp)|

-A diverse selection of law electives are made available for JD students each year.
-JD students may also take some Law Masters Electives.
+A diverse selection of Masters Level Law Electives are made available for JD students each year.

-Students intending to undertake High Degree Research after completing the Juris Doctor should undertake the 30cp elective LAW5MIT Minor Thesis, and ensure that they seek advice about eligibility for HDR studies early in their degree.
+Students intending to undertake High Degree Research after completing the Juris Doctor should complete the 15cp elective LAW5LRE Legal Theory and Methodology and the 30cp elective LAW5MIT Minor Thesis, and ensure that they seek advice about eligibility for HDR studies early in their degree.